hpjeonGIT/class/coursera_gcp/README.md

 4. Interact with Google Cloud Services
 5. Describe ways in which customers have used Google Cloud

+# Week 2

 ### Cloud Computing Overview
 - Cloud computing definitinos by NIST
   1. Customers get computing resources that are on-demand and self-service
   2. Customers get access to those resources over the internet, from anywhere
   3. The provide of those resources allocates them to users out of that pool
   4. Resources are elastic-which means that they're flexible, so customers can be
   5. Customers pay only for what they use, or reserve as they go
 - Why cloud?
   1. Colocation
   2. Virtualized data center